aliminagar/neuroaffect/README.md

 evaluation rigor.
 A trustworthy estimate needs a test set the model demonstrably never saw.
 Details: [docs/evaluation.md](docs/evaluation.md).

+## Design decisions
+A few deliberate engineering choices, and the reasoning behind each:

+Typed interfaces between stages → any detector/classifier is swappable in one module; pure logic is unit-testable with no models or network.
+Pretrained model, not trained from scratch → reproducible from a pip install; fine-tuning is a one-line upgrade (point an env var at a local checkpoint) rather than a rewrite.
+FER-2013 over RAF-DB for evaluation → RAF-DB is academic-license-only and can't be auto-downloaded; FER-2013 enables a reproducible, no-login benchmark.
+Two variability metrics, not one → entropy captures how many states;
+valence captures how far and how fast the swings are.
+Entropy alone treats happy↔surprise the same as happy↔sad — valence preserves the magnitude.
+Report the inflated number with a caveat, not silence → catching and documenting the leakage is more valuable than a clean-looking but misleading figure.

+Roadmap

+A clean generalization estimate on a held-out set the model never saw (licensed dataset or a controlled fine-tune with an owned train/test split).
+Throughput: batch the classifier and quantize/distill the ViT.
+Fitted calibration: wire a validation set into the existing temperature hook.

+Tests
+bashpytest                          # full suite (integration tests download models) pytest -m "not integration"     # fast, offline: pure logic only The suite separates pure-logic unit tests (entropy, valence, metrics, box-clamping, label mapping — no models or network) from integration tests that exercise the real models and datasets, so most of it runs offline in seconds.

 ## Quickstart

 Requires Python **3.11+** (developed on 3.12).
 First run downloads the models